Vidyarani-Gurani/snowflake-financial-data-warehouse/README.md

-# snowflake-financial-data-warehouse
-Designed a Snowflake-based data warehouse for financial transaction analysis.
-Built fact and dimension tables using Star/Snowflake schema, developed SQL transformations, performed data validation and reconciliation, and wrote analytical queries using joins, CTEs, aggregations, and window functions for reporting.
+# Snowflake Financial Data Warehouse

+## Overview
+This project demonstrates the design and implementation of a Snowflake-based data warehouse for financial transaction analytics.

+## Tools & Technologies
+- Snowflake
+- SQL
+- AWS S3
+- Unix/Linux

+## Key Features
+- Star and Snowflake schema design
+- Fact and dimension tables
+- SQL-based transformations
+- Data validation and reconciliation
+- Analytical queries using CTEs and window functions